wolfyreload/OpenChords/OpenChords/Manual/help.md

 You can use Ctrl+R to quickly reach this feature.
 It attempts fix all the formatting in your song and writes a template to your notes panel following the order of the song that you chose in the order text field.

-### Syncing OpenChords your songs with the rest of your music group
+### Syncing OpenChords songs with the rest of your music group

 If you find yourself in the position that your entire music team wants to use OpenChords, keeping all the songs in sync can be a bit of a